biojppm/rapidyaml/README.md

 The following snippet is a very quick overview taken from quickstart sample ([see on doxygen](https://rapidyaml.readthedocs.io/latest/group__doc__quickstart.html)/[see on github](samples/quickstart.cpp).
-After cloning ryml (don't forget the `--recursive` flag for git), you can very easily build and run this executable using any of the build samples, eg the [`add_subdirectory()` sample](samples/add_subdirectory/) (see [the relevant section](#quickstart-samples)).
+After cloning ryml, you can very easily build and run this executable using any of the build samples, eg the [`add_subdirectory()` sample](samples/add_subdirectory/) (see [the relevant section](#quickstart-samples)).